usamanoman/getting-started-with-botsify/README.md

 [bower]: http://bower.io/search/?q=flatdoc
 [npm]: https://www.npmjs.org/package/flatdoc

-Registering on Botsify and creating your first bot:
+Registering on Botsify and
+creating your first bot:
 ---------------

 Once you have created the application in Facebook you need to create an account with Botsify and login.
-In the left hand menu you should see “Create Bot”, go ahead and click it.
+In the left hand menu you should see **Create Bot**, go ahead and click it.
 It is a simple form to take information about your Facebook application and page which you just created.
 You need to know following fields before filling out this form.

 ### Facebook Application ID

-To fetch a Github Repository's readme file, use the `Flatdoc.github` fetcher.
 This is the ID of your application which you just created.
 You can find it in your application settings.

 ``` javascript